-This huge “insecure” figure is a predictor of broken homes and broken hearts for half the nation.
-It starts to explain why we’ve got a 50% divorce rate.
-If (like me) you’ve tried over-40 dating after divorce, it won’t surprise you that science shows 50% of adults out there can’t carry on a secure, committed, loving relationship.
+This 45% “insecure” figure starts to explain why we’ve got a 50% divorce rate.
+If (like me) you’ve tried dating after divorce, it won’t surprise you that science shows almost half the adults out there can’t manage a secure, committed, relationship.
 Ouch, you’ve experienced it.

-And if 45% of us were “insecurely attached” in 1999, what’s the percent in 2016?
-In 1999 most of us hadn’t heard of the Internet.
-In almost 20 years since, email, texting, and so on have further trashed our ability to relate in person.
-Several psychotherapists interviewed for this blog said that a round number of “about 50%” is a conservative estimate for how many Americans lack secure attachment today.
-Many believe it’s much higher.
+And if 45% of us were “insecurely attached” in 1999, what’s the 2017 rate?
+In the almost 20 years since, we’ve become an “e-society” with email, cell phones, texting etc. further trashing our ability to relate in person.
+Psychotherapists interviewed for this blog said that a round number of “about 50%” insecure attachment is conservative.
+Some say our insecure rate is higher.

-It gets worse; check out another “about 50%” shocker.
-The 1998 Adverse Childhood Experiences (ACE) Study showed that two-thirds (64-67%) of 17,421 middle class subjects had one or more types of childhood trauma, and 38-42% had two or more types.
+Here’s more “about 50%” data.
+The 1998 Adverse Childhood Experiences (ACE) Study showed that 64-67% of 17,421 middle class subjects had one or more types of childhood trauma, and 38-42% had two or more types.
 In less privileged populations, these numbers are far higher.
-A national average of all economic groups would likely show 50% or more suffer severe trauma from ACEs.
+A national average of all economic groups would likely show 50% or more suffer ACE trauma.

-The ACE Study lists physical and sexual abuse and 8 other types, including traumas that happen even to newborns like physical and emotional neglect.
-[FN2] Such trauma by definition puts children into technical “fight-flight,” a chronic state biologically proven to shut down the organism’s capacity for feelings of attachment and love.
-Think soldier in a battle ramped up in “fight-flight”– he can’t really feel much love for the other side.
-[FN3]
+The ACE Study lists physical and sexual abuse and 8 other types, including traumas that happen to newborns like physical and emotional neglect.
+Such trauma puts children into “fight-flight,” a chronic state proven to shut down the organism’s capacity for feelings of attachment and love.
+[FN4]

-Half of us are in serious emotional health and medical trouble – and don’t even know it.
-Let’s get informed –then we can heal.
+Half of us have some degree of attachment trauma, and don’t even know it.
+Let’s get informed; then we can heal.
 If we didn’t get securely attached as kids, we can develop “earned secure attachment.”
-“It’s possible to change attachment patterns,” as Main said in 2010.
+“It’s possible to change attachment patterns,” as Dr. Main’s colleagues say.
 [FN5]

 Strange Situation Experiment